timmarkhuff/fridgemon/README.md

  </div>

 #### Labeling Items
 We realized a problem at this point: if the user adds many items to the fridge at once, how can they differentiate the unlabeled boxes in order to label them?
-Until this point, we only considered the workflow for adding a single box, so we hand't considered the complications that arise when multiple boxes are added at once.
-To solve this, we decided to put unique animal designs on the top of each container, so that even prior to labeling the containers, the user has a way to know which box is which.
+Until this point, we only considered the workflow for adding a single box and had no way of dealing with the complications that arise when multiple boxes are added at once.
+To solve this, we put unique animal designs on the top of each container, so that even prior to labeling the containers, the user has a way to know which box is which.

 <div>
 <img src="https://user-images.githubusercontent.com/89954856/206878615-717ee4a1-c4cd-42b5-b086-74c67e27e956.png" width="350">